claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

     - **Compliance mode**
         - A protected object version cannot be overwritten or deleted by any user, including the root user
         - The object's retention mode can’t be changed, and the retention period can’t be shortened
+#### Object retention
+Object Lock provides two ways to manage object retention:
+- **Retention period** – A retention period specifies a fixed period of time during which an object remains locked.
+- **Legal hold** – A legal hold provides the same protection as a retention period, but it has no expiration date.

 #### Glacier Vault Lock